betehess/LinkedDataVerse/README.md

 To get started, open `sbt` in this example project, and execute the task `fastOptJS`.
 This creates the file `target/scala-2.11/example-fastopt.js`.
 You can now open `index-fastopt.html` in your favorite Web browser!
+(Requires that you disable CORS requirements to do cross-domain requests: for example, you need to run Chrome with the --disable-web-security flag)

 During development, it is useful to use `~fastOptJS` in sbt, so that each time you save a source file, a compilation of the project is triggered.